32nd Infantry Regiment (United States): Korean War

 On 25 June 1950, the North Korean Army crossed the 38th Parallel, initiating the Korean War, taking Seoul and pushing all the way to the Pusan Perimeter.
 The 32nd began immediate preparation for deployment from Japan.

 Intensive training for a proposed amphibious landing in Korea focused the training for the regiment.
 A major problem facing the 32nd at this time was the integration of several hundred ROK soldiers who were to fight alongside American troops.
 Demonstrations, sign language, and a smattering of Japanese were used during the intensive military training.
 The ROK soldiers were integrated at the squad level and introduced to the American "buddy team" system in combat.
 American soldiers were responsible for the training and integration of the assigned ROK troops.
 After six days of loading supplies and equipment, the 32nd boarded troopships, departing for Inchon, Korea.

 The 32nd went ashore on 16 September 1950, and were immediately met by small arms, mortar, and tank fire from communist forces.
 The 32nd advanced north toward the Han River, the last natural barrier to Seoul.
-The "Buccaneers" of the 32nd, in the cold morning hours of 25 September, crossed the Han Rover under intense enemy fire and captured their first objective, a dominating hill mass outside Seoul, at 1030.
+The "Buccaneers" of the 32nd, in the cold morning hours of 25 September, crossed the Han River under intense enemy fire and captured their first objective, a dominating hill mass outside Seoul, at 1030.
 Its capture provided the 32nd with sufficient momentum to gain all assigned objectives.
 With the capture of the surrounding heights overlooking and dominating the city, US Marine elements were able to resume their advance.
 The regiment was awarded the Navy Unit Commendation for their actions in relieving pressure on the Marines.

 The division was relieved of the responsibility for the Seoul area on 30 September 1950 and moved 350 miles overland, arriving in Pusan to begin training for another proposed landing, this time at Wonson, North Korea.
-Departing from Pusan Harbor on 28 October, the mission of the 7th Infantry Division was changed to land at Iwon and advance to the Korean-Manchurian border.
+Departing from Pusan Harbor on 28 October, the mission of the 7th Infantry Division was changed to land at Riwŏn and advance to the Korean-Manchurian border.